-- disclosure on physical non-current assets that are not recognised in the financial statements because a reliable value cannot be obtained, and those assets are likely to be material to the agency's financial statements (TD21-05, para C). - the effective date of the revaluation for each class of property, plant and equipment (AASB 116, para 77(a)). - disclosure of revaluation policies including policies on interim revaluation processes and circumstances, after performing a management assessment, that a comprehensive revaluation should be performed instead of an interim revaluation (TD21-05, para C). - disclosure on contingent assets and contingent liabilities.
+- disclosure on physical non-current assets that are not recognised in the financial statements because a reliable value cannot be obtained, and those assets are likely to be material to the Agency's financial statements (TD21-05, para C). - the effective date of the revaluation for each class of property, plant and equipment (AASB 116, para 77(a)). - disclosure of revaluation policies including policies on interim revaluation processes and circumstances, after performing a management assessment, that a comprehensive revaluation should be performed instead of an interim revaluation (TD21-05, para C). - disclosure on contingent assets and contingent liabilities.
 Accounting Standard AASB 137 Provisions, Contingent Liabilities and Contingent Assets (AASB 137) requires disclosure of contingent assets and contingent liabilities in the financial statements.
 Agencies must disclose their contingent assets and liabilities in their financial statements and complete and submit the Contingent Assets and Liabilities Supplementary Return to Treasury at year-end.
 The Return also requires information on contingent assets and liabilities that exist but are not reported by the Agency, as they are the responsibility of Treasury administering for/on behalf of the Crown. - information on financial guarantees.
-AASB 9 Financial Instruments (AASB 9) requires recognition of liabilities for financial guarantee contracts in the Statement of Financial Position. - Agencies must separately identify financial guarantees, and any other instruments of assurance (refer to Treasury Policy Paper TPP17-08 Requirements for Issuing, Managing and Reporting Instruments of Assurance) that are issued with Treasury's backing as well as those issued without. - insurance, superannuation, and other employee liabilities calculations using up-to-date assumptions and inputs, with the exception of discount rates.
-Under accounting standards, insurance, superannuation and other employee liabilities, that are estimated using actuarial techniques; require a 30 June liability discount rate.
-Agencies should use amounts accrued year-to-date in the early close financial statements.
+AASB 9 Financial Instruments (AASB 9) requires recognition of liabilities for financial guarantee contracts in the Statement of Financial Position.

+- insurance, superannuation, long service leave, other employee liabilities and other provision calculations using up-to-date assumptions and inputs, with the exception of assumptions that will only be finalised at year end including discount rates, salary growth and redundancy programmes.
+Under accounting standards, insurance, superannuation, other employee liabilities and other provisions, that are estimated using actuarial techniques; require a 30 June liability discount rate.
+Agencies should use amounts accrued year-to-date in the Early Close Financial Statements.
 These are required to be updated as part of the year-end procedures at 30 June.
-All other assumptions should be documented and provided to the Audit Office at Early Close. - any other narrative disclosures.
+Where the assumptions have been finalised, these assumptions should be documented and provided to the Audit Office at Early Close. - any other narrative disclosures.

-In preparing pro forma financial statements Agencies do not have to:
+In preparing pro forma Financial Statements Agencies do not have to:

 - Update financial instruments.
-TCorpIM Funds distribution statements and other financial instrument information for disclosures, are only available after year-end so are not expected as part of early close. - x.
+TCorpIM Funds distribution statements and other financial instrument information for disclosures, are only available after year-end so are not expected as part of Early Close. - Management experts and valuation for superannuation, long service leave and other provisions are not required to be engaged/completed at Early Close. - x.
 Finalise Right-of-Use-Assets and Lease Liability balances.
 Agencies need to ensure that all lease arrangements are accurate and complete and all work papers should be made available to the Audit Office for their review.
 Consideration should include: - all additions, disposal (terminations) of leases are reflected in the movements of right-of-use assets and lease liabilities - right-of-use-assets and lease liabilities should include the impact from changes in future lease payments (e.g. upon market rent review) and lease term (e.g. change in estimates on lease extension options) - Agencies are required to assess at the end of each reporting date whether there are any indications of impairment/reversal of impairment in accordance with AASB 136 Impairment of Assets (AASB 136), and - the initial recognition of new leases, and lease modifications for which the use of a new discount rate is required by AASB 16, are measured using the latest AASB 16 discount rate published on the Treasury website, unless TCorp rates are not applicable to the Agency.